 DDP was originally approached by a Reddit user, and when it became clear followers on the Lyle Stevik Reddit group would fully fund the case, we contacted Lane Youmans, Grays Harbor Coroner about taking the case.
 It was then that DDP put up its first Donate button to raise funds to cover the lab fees.

-Unlike Buckskin girl – who was solved in 4 hours – Lyle’s case has taken hundreds of hours of hard work by a team of nearly 20 skilled and dedicated volunteers.
+In January 2018 sample material was sent directly to Dr. Weining Tang at AMD Biotech for testing.
+Sequencing went smoothly and it was not difficult to obtain a DNA file.
+On March 22, 2018 the profile was uploaded to GEDmatch.
+Hundreds of hours of hard work by a team of approximately 20 skilled and dedicated volunteers followed to track down a candidate for Lyle.
 In the end, all the DNA matches, all the trees, and all the research paid off.
-This took persistence, good solid genealogy and detective work.
+This took persistence, good solid genealogy, and detective work.

 PHOTO CREDIT: Carl Koppelman